AlexSua/python-cli-generator/README.md

 <h1 align="center">python-cli-generator</h2>

   <p align="center">
-    A library that automatically generates a Python CLI from a Class.
+    A library that automatically generates a Python CLI given a class, a function, a list or a dictionary.
     <br />
     <br />
  <div align="center">